 School staff should never attempt to intervene directly as a school or through a third party.
-Contact should be made with MASH
+Contact should be made with MASH.

-17. Honour-based Violence
+23. Honour-based Abuse

-Honour based violence (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
+Honour based abuse (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
+Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.

-Honour based violence might be committed against people who;
+Honour based abuse might be committed against people who;

-- become involved with a boyfriend or girlfriend from a different culture or religion; - want to get out of an arranged marriage; - want to get out of a forced marriage; - wear clothes or take part in activities that might not be considered traditional within a particular culture.
+- · become involved with a boyfriend or girlfriend from a different culture or religion; - · want to get out of an arranged marriage; - want to get out of a forced marriage; - wear clothes or take part in activities that might not be considered traditional within a particular culture.